Kowloon Shangri-La: Rooms and suites

+The rooms of the hotel were developed by LRF Designers Limited and number 679, of which 638 are guest rooms, and 41 are Suites.

 Restaurants

-The hotel holds five specialty restaurants serving a variety of cuisines under Executive Chef, as well as a lounge and a bar, Lobby Lounge and a Tapas Bar.
+The hotel holds five restaurants serving a variety of cuisines under Executive Chef, as well as a lounge and a bar, Lobby Lounge and a Tapas Bar.
 Both outlets were designed by Bilkey Llinas Design Ltd., and the Tapes Bar was honoured with the "Wine by The Glass Restaurant Award", organised by Restaurant & Bar Hong Kong, in 2011.

 Previously, the hotel hosted the Californian restaurant Napa, described as a "Hong Kong institution" when it closed in June 2005 after 12 years.
 It was the first fusion restaurant of its kind to appear in a Hong Kong Hotel and was led by chef David Monson.
 The hotel's French bistro Margaux closed down the same year, replaced by Italian restaurant Angelini.